eldipa/book-of-gehn/_posts/2021-07-11-Home-Made-Python-F-String.md

 'x=11 y=22'
 ```

-But with the f-strings we can remove the burocratic call to `format`:
+But with the f-strings we can remove the bureaucratic call to `format`:

 ```python
 >>> f"x={x} y={y}"